junjiexu628/Self_Driving_C2_Sensor_Fusion_Object_Detection/README.md

 Lidar provides the precise the spatial coordinate of the objects and more accurate distance information of the objects.
 Even more the Lidar performs very well in the dark night scene.

 The camera-lidar fusion is better than the any single sensor on the overall detection and track performance.
 They combine their advantage and result in low RMSE than the only Lidar tracking results.
-Although our project doesn't make the best RMSE result due to the default parameter, the benefit of sensor fusion is definitely.
+Our project of camera-lidar fusion make the a bit better RMSE result than the lidar-onlybased on the default parameter, so the benefit of sensor fusion is definitely.

 ## 3, Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?
 Our sensor fusion system could face the real-life issues.